Quick Start

 # List all secrets (values are masked by default)

-keep list --stage=local
+keep list --env=local

 # Get a specific secret

-keep get DB_PASSWORD --stage=local
+keep get DB_PASSWORD --env=local

 # Show the actual value (unmasked)

-keep get DB_PASSWORD --stage=local --unmask
+keep get DB_PASSWORD --env=local --unmask

 Export to .env File